SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 ### 2. Splunk issues

 Search in the Internal logs for errors.

-Please consult [Splunk documentation on this subject](https://docs.splunk.com/Documentation/Splunk/9.1.2/Troubleshooting/WhatSplunklogsaboutitself) for more information
+Please consult [Splunk documentation](https://docs.splunk.com/Documentation/Splunk/9.1.2/Troubleshooting/WhatSplunklogsaboutitself) for more information

 ## 6. Other resources